YuchongHu/PivotRepair/README.md

 PivotRepair
 =====

-Here is the source code of `PivotRepair` prototype system described in our paper submitted to infocom.
+Here is the source code of `PivotRepair` prototype system described in our paper submitted to ICDCS 2022.

 Preparation
 ----